cs-wywang/cs-wywang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# 🧐 About me
 I’m currently in my fourth year of undergraduate studies at Tianjin University :school:, majoring in Computer Science.
 I'm supervised by Prof.[Qilong Wang](https://csqlwang.github.io/homepage/) to complete my undergraduate project.
 Next year, I will start to pursue my master's degree with him.
-My research interest includes Computer Vision (CV) and Architecture Design & Optimization.
+My research interest includes **Computer Vision (CV)** and **Architecture Design & Optimization**.
 I’m currently learning compression methods based on the ViT.
-I'm still learning about the CV field, and I'm just open-sourcing some of the project source code I've implemented here.
 If you have any questions, feel free to discuss with me. :wink:

 # 🔥 News
 - *2024.09*: &nbsp;🎉🎉  I accept the pre-admission of Tianjin University.
 It’s my honor to study with the guidence of Prof. Qilong Wang.